Buddy Carter: Health care

 Carter supports the repeal of the Affordable Care Act (Obamacare).

 On July 26, 2017, Carter was asked during a live television interview if he supported Trump's criticism of U.S. Senator Lisa Murkowski for her opposition to the procedural vote to begin the Senate's healthcare debate.
 Carter said he did, adding, "Somebody needs to go over there to that Senate and snatch a knot in their ass."
 The incident prompted widespread media coverage.

 Immigration

 Carter co-sponsored a bill that would let illegal immigrants serve in the U.S. military in exchange for legal residency.

-Carter supported Trump's 2017 executive order to temporarily curtail immigration from seven countries until better screening methods are devised.
-He said, "While I believe there needs to be thoughtful clarifications on the executive actions similar to Secretary Kelly’s announcement about lawful permanent residents, the number one priority of the federal government is to provide for the common defense."

 Carter wants to prohibit all federal funding from sanctuary cities in Georgia (sanctuary cities prohibit city officials from asking about a person's immigration status when they report an unrelated crime).
 He also said he would like to test the huge backlog of rape kits in Georgia, except in sanctuary cities.

 Carter spearheaded efforts to expand privatized immigrant detention and processing in Georgia, coordinating with Charlton County and the D. Ray James Correctional Facility.